crossroad1/core/README.md

 *  The App or Component that will use this message.
 *  The Priority of the message.

-This will allow to manage the way messages arrives on a server.
+This will allow to manage the way messages arrive on a server and direct them into the right service.

 In order to do so, Priority will be set-up on each message.